 The Québec maritime Blog

 Bas-Saint-Laurent is a great place to observe many wildlife species, particularly birds.
 Bordering the St. Lawrence, the region provides rich feeding grounds for many birds during their fall migration.
-To find out more about bird-watching sites and what species to look out for, we spoke to Jean-Étienne Joubert, a naturalist with Comité ZIP du Sud-de-l’Estuaire (PDF), a local environmental organization.
+To find out more about bird-watching sites and what species to look out for, we spoke to Jean-Étienne Joubert, a naturalist with Comité ZIP du Sud-de-l’Estuaire (in French only), a local environmental organization.

 Another factor that draws birds to this region is the mingling in the estuary of the fresh water of the majestic St. Lawrence River with the salt water of the North Atlantic.
 Last but not least, the Bas-Saint-Laurent region is a mosaic of habitats, including deciduous, mixed and coniferous forests; beaches; salt marches; eelgrass beds; cliffs; river mouths; and, of course, many islands!

 From east to west along the St. Lawrence, many bird-watching sites are accessible to beginner and experienced birders alike.
 Here are few suggested by Mr. Joubert:

 - Saint-Barnabé Island, Rimouski (check the ferry schedule)

 - Pointe-au-Père wharf and Anse au Lard à l’Est, Rimouski

 - Éboulis and Draveur trails, Parc Beauséjour, Rimouski (download a trail map, in French only)

 - Mouth of the Hâtée River (accessible via Domaine Floravie), Le Bic (Rimouski)

 - Pointe-aux-Anglais, Parc national du Bic, Rimouski